St. Vincent (musician): Personal life

 Clark divides her time between Los Angeles, Dallas, and New York City.
 A 2014 Village Voice profile describes her as a private person.
 David Byrne, with whom she collaborated and toured, said of her: "Despite having toured with her for almost a year, I don't think I know her much better, at least not on a personal level...
 Mystery is not a bad thing for a beautiful, talented young woman (or man) to embrace.
 And she does it without seeming to be standoffish or distant."

 When asked during a 2014 interview with Rolling Stone whether she identified as gay or straight, Clark responded: "I don't think about those words.
 I believe in gender fluidity and sexual fluidity.
 I don't really identify as anything.
 I think you can fall in love with anybody.
 I don't have anything to hide but I'd rather the emphasis be on music."
 Later that year, in an interview with the UK's Sunday Times, she elaborated: "I'm not one for gender or sexual absolutism in the main; I fully support and engage in the spectrum."

-Clark was in a relationship with actress and fashion model Cara Delevingne from late 2014 until mid-2016.
+In 2024, she stated that she identifies as queer.
+Clark was in a relationship with the actress and fashion model Cara Delevingne from late 2014 until mid-2016.
+Clark briefly dated the actress Kristen Stewart in late 2016.
+In a 2020 article, the Los Angeles Times noted that she and Sleater-Kinney's Carrie Brownstein "dated years ago".
+While accepting a Grammy Award in 2025, she revealed she has a wife named Leah as well as a daughter.

 In May 2010, Clark's father was convicted of one count of conspiracy, seven counts of wire fraud, five counts of securities fraud, and one count of money laundering.
 The album Daddy's Home was in part inspired by her father's eventual release.